niemopen/niem-naming-design-rules/ndr6src.md

 - A *property* is a concept, idea, or thing.
 It defines a field that may appear in a [message](#def) and can contain subfields (for objects / object properties) or a value (for literals / data properties).
 For example, in [figure 3-4](#fig3-4), `req:RequestedItem` and `nc:ItemName` are names of properties. `req:RequestedItem` is an object property for the requested item; `nc:ItemName` is a data property for the name of the item.
 The meaning of these properties is captured in the documentation text.

 - A *class* defines the properties that may appear in the content of a corresponding *object* in a [message](#def).
 A class has one or more *properties*.
-An *object property* in a class defines a subject-property-value relationship between two objectst.
+An *object property* in a class defines a subject-property-value relationship between two objects.
 A *data property* defines a relationship between an object and a literal value.
 In [figure 3-4](#fig3-4), `nc:ItemType` is the name of a class.

 - A *datatype* defines the allowed values of a corresponding *literal value* in a [message](#def).
 In [figure 3-4](#fig3-4), `nc:TextType` is the name of a datatype.

 - Classes and datatypes are the two kinds of *type* in the metamodel.
 For historical reasons, the name of every class and datatype in the NIEM model ends in "Type".
 This is why the high-level view of the metamodel includes the abstract Type UML class.

 - Classes, datatypes, and properties are the three kinds of metamodel *component*.
 (All of the common properties of classes and datatypes are defined in the Component class, which is why the abstract Type class is not needed in the detailed metamodel diagram in [section 4](#4-data-models-in-niem).)